-Despite the fact that Hitler had outlined a plan to invade the Soviet Union in his book, Mein Kampf, the Soviets were still caught unprepared for the invasion.
-Germany won several major battles and captured huge areas of territory, while the Soviet army was forced to retreat.
-By November 1941, German forces were within striking distance of Moscow, the Soviet capital.
+Despite the fact that Hitler had outlined a plan to (see Source 10).
+When the winter of 1941-42 ended and invade the Soviet Union in his book, Mein Kampf, the the Germans could manoeuvre again, Hitler directed his Soviets were still caught unprepared for the invasion. forces to southern Russia and its oilfields.
+Their advance Germany won several major battles and captured huge eventually came to a halt at Stalingrad (now known as areas of territory, while the Soviet army was forced to Volgograd) in September 1942, in a battle that would retreat.
+By November 1941, German forces were within become one of the bloodiest in history.
+The German striking distance of Moscow, the Soviet capital. army eventually surrendered at Stalingrad in February However, the German forces were unable to capture 1943.
+Nevertheless, the Nazi forces still occupied a great